Bootnecking Modern Civilization

 When the boot is on the neck, human emotions work properly.
 They cause us to struggle to survive.
 That’s what we evolved to do, and our emotions evolved to make us do it.
 Once the boot comes off the neck, human emotions become dysfunctional.

 For example, women evolved to depend on men for survival.
-Men have a stronger sexual attraction toward women than vice versa, because women were attracted to men for other reasons, and/or women didn’t have the option to refuse sex.
-Hunger, danger, and even male violence forced women to mate with men.
+Men have a stronger sexual attraction toward women than vice versa, because women needed male protection and support, and/or because women didn’t always have the option to refuse sex.
+Hunger, danger and coercion forced women to mate with men.
 In modern civilization, those ancestral forces are no longer present.
 The result is a breakdown in human sexual behavior.
 Men and women are not forming relationships and having sex.

-I am not proposing that women be placed in conditions of hardship and danger, so that they will submit sexually to men.
+I am not proposing that women be placed in conditions of hardship and danger, so they will submit sexually to men.
 But we have to understand that human emotions are adapted to the conditions of the past, not to the conditions of the modern world.
-If we are going to have a civilization in which women are safe and comfortable, then we might need to make women depend on men in other ways, to restore a balance of power between the sexes.
+If we want a civilization in which women are safe and comfortable (as I do), then we need to make women depend on men in other ways, to restore a balance of power between the sexes.

 Birth control is another solution that creates new problems.
 It gives us a new type of agency: the ability to control reproduction without abstinence.
 This is not harmful per se.
 It simply gives us more control over our lives.
 However, we did not evolve to have this type of agency.
 With easy access to birth control, most people choose to have few or no children.